-Calaveras is derived from Calaverite, most probably from the Japanese name Karaberasukoカラベラス鉱, to fit in with the naming style of the other four, the name means Calveras-mineral, it was named after the county it was discovered in Calaveras County, California.
+Calaveras is derived from Calaverite, most probably from the Japanese name Karaberasuko カラベラス鉱.
+To fit in with the naming style of the other four, the name means Calveras-mineral.
+It was named after the county it was discovered in, Calaveras County, California.
 Karasu Vegas is a triple pun, on Calaveras カラベラス, Las Vegas ラスベガス(rasubegasu) and Karasu カラス.
-Karasu means Crow which the actress Ado Endou who plays Calaveras with is associated with, it is unclear.
+Karasu means Crow which the actress, Ado Endou, who plays Calaveras, is associated with.
+It is unclear why though.

-Though Tilmun shares the same name construction, mottling isn’t really a colour, this may signify how he does not quite fit in with the others.
-Tilmun is the name of a paradise garden in Ancient Sumer, it fits in with some of the ideas present, that Nemesis was a world that was dark and cruel and Earth was viewed as a paradise, the musicals specifically symbolize Earth’s Promised Land qualities with references to how it is full of flowers while few grow on Nemesis.
+Though Tilmun shares the same name construction, mottling isn’t really a colour.
+This may signify how he does not quite fit in with the others.
+Tilmun is the name of a paradise garden in Ancient Sumer2.
+It fits in with some of the ideas present, that Nemesis was a world that was dark and cruel and Earth was viewed as a paradise.
+The musicals specifically symbolize Earth’s Promised Land qualities with references to how it is full of flowers while few grow on Nemesis.
 All the new characters in the musicals are related to ideas of a Promised Land or Paradise.